IAMMOJAHID/Vision_Transformer/README.md

 3. Change the path of data
 4. Train the model

-Want to learn about self attention? explore this link: https://peterbloem.nl/blog/transformers
+Want to learn about self attention? follow this link: https://peterbloem.nl/blog/transformers